Do I Need Car Rental Insurance? What's Included and What's Not

 The bottom line

-You don’t need to buy the counter’s insurance — basic CDW and theft cover are always included — but you do need a plan for the excess.
-If your credit card covers it, you’re set.
-If not, a standalone excess policy usually beats the counter on price.
-Either way, decide before you travel, photograph the car, and you’ll never be talked into cover you already have.
+You don’t need to buy the counter’s insurance, since basic CDW and theft cover are always included.
+What you actually need is a plan for the excess: if your credit card genuinely covers it, you’re set, just don’t assume your personal car or travel insurance does the same without checking first.
+If you have no other cover, a standalone excess policy usually beats the counter on price.
+Either way, decide before you travel, photograph the car, and you won’t be talked into cover you already have.

 Ready to book your car?